 Yes, this has to be grapefruit.
-Grapefruit has been shown to increase glutathione production (source), reduce inflammation, protect the kidneys, protect the liver, and more.
+In fact, organic grapefruit is the goal here.
+They soak up pesticides so well, so truly organic ones make a difference.
+Grapefruit has been shown to increase glutathione production (S), reduce inflammation, protect the kidneys, protect the liver, and more.
 Grapefruit also functions as a digestive bitter, stimulating digestive juices and making it easier to digest food throughout the day.
-Grapefruit can interact with certain medications, though, so if you are still taking those, you may have to skip this at first.
+Grapefruit can interact with certain medications though, so if you are still taking those, you may have to skip this at first.
 Use plain water as a base in that case.

-You can substitute mango for other fruits, like tart or sweet cherry, any berries, pineapple, etc. Each has its own benefits.
+You can substitute mango with other fruits, like tart or sweet cherry, any berries, pineapple, etc. Each has its own benefits.
 I like the sweetness of mango blended with the bitter/tart grapefruit.
-But sweet cherry and strawberry with grapefruit is also good.
+But sweet cherries and strawberries with grapefruit are also good.

 Chaga mushroom is important.
-It is strongly immune-supporting, and also functions as a prebiotic, feeding the normal gut flora that should be there, and bringing the gut back into balance. (source)
+It is strongly immune-supporting, and also functions as a prebiotic, feeding the normal gut flora that should be there, and bringing the gut back into balance.
+(S)

-Cayenne pepper is a potent antioxidant and anti-inflammatory. (source) If you cannot tolerate nightshades, cinnamon or turmeric can be subbed in here.
+Cayenne pepper is a potent antioxidant and anti-inflammatory.
+(S) If you cannot tolerate nightshades, cinnamon or turmeric can be subbed in here.

 Oregon grape root, too, is important.
 It contains a substance called berberine, which actually helps to heal the gut mucosa.
-It also has anti-bacterial properties.
+It also has antibacterial properties.
 This is one of the most important supplements and cannot be skipped.
-It plays a very important role in actually fixing gut health long term. (source, source, source, source)
+It plays a very important role in actually fixing gut health long term.
+(S)(S)(S)(S)

 If you choose capsules of chaga or Oregon grape root, start with 1 capsule of each, and increase by 1 every 4 – 5 days until you are taking 5 of each.
 If you have trouble tolerating so much at once, start with the Oregon grape root first, and begin the chaga mushroom a week or two later.

 Snack time!
 Now it is time for two things: herbal tea and protein.
 Prior to the meal, 5 – 10 drops of digestive bitters are also beneficial.
-(Bitter flavors stimulate digestion and promote nutrient absorption, and help deal with SIBO.)
+(Bitter flavors stimulate digestion, promote nutrient absorption, and help deal with SIBO.)